| "No one has told Sam Shepard that as

 but he fails to do so with sufficient satirical bite or

-wit." - Frank Scheck, NY Post
+wit." - Frank Scheck, NY Post "A tart slice of American absurdism,

 'The God of Hell' has Sam Shepard's unmistakable,